usatlas/AFdocs/tier3docs/jupyter/SLACjupyter.md

 ```
 A word about Slurm `account`: SLAC has a large pool of GPUs, including 80x A100 GPUs and a few hundreds older
 Nvidia GPU models.
 US ATLAS owns four A100 GPUs. 'usatlas' account will guaranty the usage, but you may be
 competing with other US ATLAS colleagues.
-Account 'shared' is subject to preemption but the risk be being preempted
+Jobs using 'shared' account are subject to preemption but the risk of
-in a few hours is low (under the current usage pattern).
+being preempted in a few hours is low (under the current usage pattern).

 3\.
 Write down a few info from the above `srun` command.<p>
 The command should first show the full hostname of the batch node it is running on (say
 `the_batch_node.slac.stanford.edu`).
-It should also print out messages asking you to point your brower to a URL like:
+It should also print out messages asking you to point your brower to an URL like:
 ```
 http://localhost:8888/?token=ec4d404fe69d2ff760d611c0509a9e8ac770c7f46ac32860
 ```
 Note the port number above is `8888`.
 Sometimes it is not `8888`.

 4\.
-Setup an SSH tunnel between your desktop and the batch node
+Setup a SSH tunnel between your desktop and the batch node
 ```
 ssh -L 8888:localhost:8888 -J <your_username>@sdf-login.slac.stanford.edu \
                               <your_username>@the_batch_node.slac.stanford.edu
 ```
 Again, note that the port number may not be `8888`.

 5\.
-Paste the above URL into your browser.
+Paste the above URL in your browser.

 You are all set.